LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 ## Online Backups

-If we can assemble time-ordered lists of Lumions, then this is also a way of doing backups.
+A time-ordered lists of Lumions is also a form of backups.
 Ad-hoc backups will be possible so long as the smallest unit is a Lumion and only whole Lumions are transferred.
-The UUID, versioning and ordinal information in a Lumion means that a consistent backup can always be calculated assuming a reasonable percentage of Lumions are present.
+The UUID, versioning and ordinal information optionally contained in a Lumion means that a consistent backup can always be calculated assuming a reasonable percentage of Lumions are present.

 # Performance Considerations